2019 Leadership Institute

 - Mentoring throughout the year, including at least 4 meetings with an assigned mentor

 - BoardLead: Premium value board service program.
 Fellows have the opportunity to apply and get matched to a local non-profit board opportunity.
 Boardlead has a high success rate of applicants appointed to boards of directors.
-Application deadline in April, decisions are made by September when board training begins.
-For those appointed, terms begin in January.
+Applications are in April, and decisions made in September when board training begins.
+For those appointed, board service terms begin in January.